Toletum-Network/QGIS_Classical_Studies/README.md

 # AutumnSchool 2020
 QGIS Online Course (Archaeologists &amp; Historians)

+**The aim** of the course is to learn how to use QGIS from basics to first analyses.
+The course is based on a written Training Manual starting from a blank project.
+This online manual is supplemented by online presentations, documents and personal guidance.
+The content is based on open source data, focused on Classical Studies of the Iberian Peninsula.

+The focus of the material can easily be adjusted to other regions and studies.

 ## QGIS Training Manual
 1. [Course Introduction](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/1.%20Course%20Introduction.md)
 2. [Module: The Interface](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/2.%20Module:_The_Interface.md)